IsaacBradley/Cafeteria-POS-system/README.md

-_HOSTEL MANAGEMENT SYSTEM_
+CAFETERIA MANAGEMENT SYSTEM

-*A typical Hostel Management system for Universities and Colleges*
+The cafeteria management system shows how a typical POS system may look like.
+It is a simple block of codes for learning purposes.
+This code can be used to enhance object-oriented skills in python.